Garmin inReach Messenger Plus and the companion Messenger App are essential sport touring gear. Image © American Sport Touring.

 Three navigation buttons, positioned on the lower edge, are used to scroll through features and select menu options.
 Garmin placed the emergency SOS button near the upper right corner, safely tucked under a protective cover to prevent accidental activation.
 And finally, the power button not only turns the device on and off but also locks the navigation buttons to prevent unintended inputs.

-With an IPX7 water-resistance rating, the Messenger Plus is designed to withstand rain, dust, and rough conditions, making it a dependable companion for riders who seek out distant, lesser travelled, roads.
+With an IPX7 water-resistance rating, the Messenger Plus is designed to withstand rain and the general rigors of travel, making it a dependable companion for riders who seek out distant, lesser-traveled roads.

 Subscription Required

-A Garmin inReach Subscription is needed to activate and use inReach Messenger Plus.
-Without a subscription plan, the device is unable to send messages, share location data, or trigger SOS alerts.
+An active Garmin inReach subscription is required to use inReach Messenger Plus.
+Satellite messaging, location sharing, and SOS features require that subscription.
 Garmin offers a choice of several month-to-month consumer plans, each subject to a one-time $39.99 activation fee and no long-term commitment required.

 Features for Sport Touring